E-Boy (TV series)

+E-Boy (stylized as eboy) is a 2012 Philippine television drama fantasy series broadcast by ABS-CBN.
+Directed by FM Reyes and Nick Olanka, it stars Bugoy Cariño.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 30 to April 13, 2012, replacing Ikaw ay Pag-Ibig and was replaced by Princess and I.

 The story revolves around a child robot who was given human characteristics that led him to a journey where he will learn what being human is all about.

-Series overview
+The series is streaming online on YouTube.

 Overview

-See the world through the eyes of a child and embark on a new adventure as ABS-CBN presents its newest Primetime Bida series, "E-Boy", starring MMFF 2011 best child performer Bugoy Carino as the title role.
+See the world through the eyes of a child and embark on a new adventure as ABS-CBN presents its newest Primetime Bida series, "E-Boy", starring MMFF 2011 best child performer Bugoy Cariño as the title role.

 Follow the heartwarming story of "E-Boy", a child robot who was given human characteristics that led him to a journey where he will learn what being human is all about.
 Through his real-life experiences, he will realize that being human isn't just about having flesh and blood, but more importantly, it is about being part of a family, building friendships, and loving unconditionally.

 Joining Carino in "E-Boy" are seasoned actors Ariel Rivera, Jomari Yllana, Agot Isidro, Valerie Concepcion, Jaime Fabregas, Chinggoy Alonzo, and Pen Medina.
 It will also star Andrea Brillantes, Arjo Atayde, Carme Sanchez, Akiko Solon, Bryan Santos, and child stars Maliksi Morales and introducing Deydey Amansec.